 Bait Depletion: Not Enough Bait to Kill the Entire Ant Colony

 Maybe your DIY baits are working and the ants are taking it faster than you can put it down, what kind of problem can this cause?
 If you are having this problem, you may not be able to kill off the colony fast enough because the bait keeps diminishing.
 This can also result in the colony growing because they’re having time to reproduce faster than you’re killing them.

 “Some ant colonies, like Odorous House Ants, can be enormous in size and can end up having more ants than the baits that were placed out,” Dr. Cooper said.
 “So then you would have to replenish the baits.”

-Whether you’re using a homemade bait like the Borax solution or a store bought bait, if the bait is depleting at a rapid rate, you’re going to spend more time and possibly more money continually replenishing it.
-Sometimes having to do this, you end up spending more money in the long-run doing a DIY method than just calling a pest professional in the first place.
+Whether you’re using homemade bait like the Borax solution or store-bought bait, if the bait is depleting at a rapid rate, you’re going to spend more time and possibly more money continually replenishing it.
+Sometimes having to do this, you end up spending more money in the long run doing a DIY method than just calling a pest professional in the first place.

 When to Call a Pest Professional